 Improving page speed needs to be an important focus of your website and SEO strategy from the very beginning.

 There are several ways to optimize a website to improve the page speed.

 - Make sure your website is responsive and mobile friendly

-Your web design must be responsive and mobile-friendly.
+Your website must be responsive and mobile-friendly.
 A responsive website will scale in size and format to fit devices of all sizes from mobile devices and tablets to desktops and laptops.
-It is also easier to maintain because you have a single website to maintain and optimize.
-You will not need to have separate desktop and mobile websites.
 Google recommends responsive websites.

 - All images must be small in size and compressed

 Large images are a major reason for slow-loading web pages.
 Large images may look great once loaded, but no one is going to wait around for them to load.
 All images on your website must be formatted and compressed to the right size that is needed on the web page.
 Images can be compressed for the web with tools like Adobe Photoshop.